Numigi/odoo-sale-addons/sale_rental/README.rst

 When a rented product is delivered but not returned, the delivered quantity of the rental service is updated every day based on a cron.

+Also, when a product is delivered, the rental start date is automatically set to the current date.

 Receipt
 ~~~~~~~
 The return stock picking of a rented product is similar to a receipt picking.